Feral-Lang/Book/src/std/1-std-io.md

 ```
 scaneof(prompt: string = '') -> string
 ```
 Reads text from the standard input until *EOF* is found.
-Even id *EOF* can be emitted by a user (usually *CTRL-D* on UNIX), `scaneof` is more likely to be useful when a **Feral** script takes as an input the output of another program.
+Even if *EOF* can be emitted by a user (usually *CTRL-D* on UNIX), `scaneof` is more likely to be useful when a **Feral** script takes as an input the output of another program.

 An optional `prompt` parameter can be passed to write the given string before reading the standard input.